Linear syzygies on curves with prescribed gonality: Schreyer's Conjecture for general curves of non-maximal gonality

 3pt

 We now turn our attention to curves of genus $g$ and non-maximal gonality $k\leq \frac{g+1}{2}$.
-Let $G_d^{1, \mathrm{bpf}}(C)\seq G^1_d(C)$ be the subvariety of base point free pencils of degree $d$ on $C$.
+Let $G_d^{1, \mathrm{bpf}}(C)\seq G^1_d(C)$ be the subvariety of base point free pencils of degree $d$ on $C$ and further let $W^1_d(C)$ denote the Brill--Noether variety of line bundles of degree $d$ with at least two sections.
+Note that there is a morphism $G^1_d(C) \to W^1_d(C)$, with fibre over a point $[L] \in W^1_d(C)$ equal to the Grassmannian of pencils $V \seq H^0(C,L)$ .
 The following observation is a slight modification of the linear growth condition of \cite[Theorem 2]{aprodu-remarks}:

 \begin{lem} A general curve $C$ of genus $g$ and gonality $k\leq \frac{g+1}{2}$ satisfies \emph{bpf-linear growth}:

 \end{lem} \begin{proof}